AmarasingheV/Py_Firewall/README.md

 # Py_Firewall

 ## Overview
-This project is a Python-based firewall application with a web interface, developed as part of a group project (COHNDNE241F-016 and COHNDNE241F-024).
+This project is a Python-based firewall application with a web interface, developed as part of a group project.
 It is designed to monitor and control network traffic, offering features like packet filtering, anomaly detection (IDS/IPS), network scanning, blacklisting, and alias management.
 The application uses Flask for the web interface, Scapy for packet handling, and NetfilterQueue for packet filtering on Linux systems.

 **Note:** This project is for educational and testing purposes only.
 It is not intended for production use without proper security hardening and testing.